Seizure & Status Epilepticus

 Pseudoseizure is a difficult diagnosis to make since as many as 25% of patients initially thought to have pseudoseizure are eventually diagnosed with a true seizure disorder.
 Nevertheless, clues to this diagnosis include a rhythmic, controlled shaking activity, ability to talk or follow commands during the seizure, recall of a seizure that involves both sides of the body, or lack of a postictal period.
 EEG monitoring is helpful in assessing for pseudoseizure, but is frequently not available in the ED setting.

 Status epilepticus is present in any patient in whom there is no return to baseline between seizures.
-In patients with non-convulsive seizures, this can be a difficult diagnosis to make without immediate EEG monitoring.
+Non-convulsive seizures can be difficult diagnose without immediate EEG monitoring.
 Physicians must have a low threshold to treat patients aggressively even if they cannot confirm the diagnosis immediately.

 “Benzos, benzos, and more benzos.”